A Dictionary of Single-Letter Variable Names

 Tags: haskell, coding

 It should go without saying that single-letter variable names are not always the answer.
-Like point-free style, it can sometimes obscures more than it helps and people get carried away with it.
+Like point-free style, it sometimes obscures more than it helps and people get carried away with it.
 But when you have a highly polymorphic function and no good words to use, choosing the right letter can convey a surprising amount of meaning.

 a, b, c, d

-Arbitrary types, usually of kind Type, like the a in a Foldable t => t a.
-Almost never used as type variables for higher-kinded types, unless they’re kind-polymorphic (like data Proxy (a :: k) = Proxy).
+1. Arbitrary (almost always ground) types, like the a in a Foldable t => t a.
+Almost never used for higher-kinded types, unless they’re kind-polymorphic (like data Proxy (a :: k) = Proxy).

 e